asdqwex/doplr/README.md

 ==========
 "A modern infrastructure platform to discover, render, monitor and automate servers and applications"

-Composed of several utilities: sweep for discovery, WeatherGirl to render, forecast to monitor and {scheduler} to automate.
+Composed of several utilities: `sweep` for discovery, `forecast` for visualization, the `radar` daemon for backgrounding these tasks, and `weathergirl` - a web service which allows access to sweep and a graphical forecast.

 # Sweep